Kohlrabi: Description

+Nutrition

+Raw kohlrabi is 91% water, 6% carbohydrates, 2% protein, and contains negligible fat (table).
+In a 100 g reference amount, raw kohlrabi supplies 27 calories, and is a rich source (20% or more of the Daily Value, DV) of vitamin C (65% DV) and a moderate source (10-19% DV) of copper and potassium, with no other micronutrients in significant amounts (table).

 Preparation and use

 Kohlrabi stems (the enlarged vegetal part) are surrounded by two distinct fibrous layers that do not soften appreciably when cooked.
 These layers are generally peeled away prior to cooking or serving raw, with the result that the stems often provide a smaller amount of food than one might assume from their intact appearance.

-The bulbous kohlrabi stem is frequently used raw in salad or slaws.
+Although all parts of kohlrabi are edible, the bulbous stem is most frequently used, typically raw in salad or slaws.
 It has a texture similar to that of a broccoli stem, but with a flavor that is sweeter and less vegetal.
+It is also more crunchy and crisp than a raw broccoli stem.

 Kohlrabi leaves are edible and can be used similarly to collard greens and kale, but take longer to cook.

 Kohlrabi is an important part of Kashmiri cuisine, where it is called Mŏnji.
 It is one of the most commonly cooked vegetables, along with collard greens (haakh).
 It is prepared with its leaves and served with a light soup and eaten with rice.

 In Cyprus, it is popularly sprinkled with salt and lemon and served as an appetizer.

 Kohlrabi is a common ingredient in Vietnamese cuisine.
-It can also be found in the dish nem rán, stir fry and canh.
+It can also be found in the dish nem rán, stir fry, and canh.
 Raw kohlrabi is usually sliced thinly for nộm or nước chấm.

 Some varieties are grown as feed for cattle.